Ant Hanlon - Interim Chief Executive

 Ronan has recently joined from the education sector where he worked as a teacher for the past 10 years in Ireland.
 In the past, he was worked on campaigns encouraging increased participation in sport by teenagers from disadvantaged backgrounds and volunteered with charities that help the elderly cope with loneliness and social isolation.
 He also plays gaelic football and hurling.
 Ronan moved to Manchester from his native County Offaly in 2020.

-Francis Duncan - Advocacy and Support Officer
+Jordan Francis - Advocacy and Support Officer

 Francis has worked for a number of years within higher education, most recently at Kent University as Campaigns Co-ordinator, where he empowered and supported a wide range of student volunteers to develop their skills and ensure they were supported in order to get the most out of their University experience.
 Francis also ran campaigns which saw him working with agencies as diverse as homeless charities and the police.